cswendrowski/foundryget/README.md

 ## Installation

-Download a Release manually https://github.com/cswendrowski/foundryget/releases [WINDOWS ONLY] Or install as a Foundry package from `https://raw.githubusercontent.com/cswendrowski/foundryget/master/module.json`
+Download a Release manually https://github.com/cswendrowski/foundryget/releases Or install as a Foundry package from `https://raw.githubusercontent.com/cswendrowski/foundryget/master/module.json`

-Unless you want your calls to look like `C:\users\me\downloads\foundryget\FoundryGet.exe -?`, register as a PATH variable
+Unless you want your calls to look like `C:\users\me\downloads\foundryget\FoundryGet.exe -?`, register the appropriate build such as `/modules/foundryget/windows/` as a PATH variable

 ### PATH variable registration links
 [Windows](https://www.computerhope.com/issues/ch000549.htm)